msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Tracking Progress of Outbound Shipments

-If your customer is also using mSupply, you wil be able to see when they'll receive your shipments:
+If your customer is also using mSupply, you will be able to see when they'll receive your shipments:
 * status will become `DELIVERED` when goods are received: your customer confirmed that they received your goods
 * status will become `VERIFIED` when shipment has been verified by your customer.
-Goods are now part of their inventory
+Goods are now a part of their inventory.

 ## Viewing an Outbound Shipment